 # Fetching Fixing Rates

 Fixings are the **official published rates** for benchmark indices—the actual rates that reset floating-rate instruments.
-Use the `/fixing` endpoint to retrieve the latest or historical fixing for any supported index.
+Use the `/fixing` endpoint to retrieve the latest or historical fixing for any supported index, or `/historical_fixings` to pull a whole date range in one request.

 ## Example: Get Latest Fixing